NeuripsCreativityWorkshop/2022/index.md

 Submit this zip file through [our CMT portal](https://cmt3.research.microsoft.com/ML4CD2022).

-The reason for this specific submission format is that the text file and one (or more) images will be displayed in an online gallery.
+The reason for this specific submission format is simply for standardization in the review / judging process of the art submissions.
+Do not worry too much about this.

+For accepted works, eventually some text and one (or more) images or video will be displayed in an online gallery.
 Please see [last year's gallery site](https://neuripscreativityworkshop.github.io/2021/#/gallery) for reference.
+Later on, for accepted works, we will allow another opportunity to edit and/or include links in the text description to alternate formats of the work that may be better suited for the artwork's presentation.

-Also, during the workshop itself we will show a number of art pieces as a slideshow during the online workshop itself.
-We may invite creators of accepted artwork to participate in the form of a short talk, panel, and/or demo.
+In addition, during the online workshop itself we will show a number of accepted art pieces as a slideshow (which is why we ask for the landscape format).
+We also may invite a few select creators of accepted artwork to participate in the form of a short talk, panel, and/or demo.

 ## Invited Speakers